ysyk2021/strategic-thinking-how-to-develop-a-logical-approach-to-decision-making/src/chapter-1.md

 * Generating potential solutions and evaluating their feasibility
 * Making informed decisions based on a thorough analysis of available information

 By developing a strategic thinking mindset and approach to decision-making, individuals can overcome these challenges and make more effective decisions that align with their goals and objectives.
-In the following chapters, we will explore specific strategies and techniques for developing and applying strategic thinking skills in various contexts.